-- 5.4.4 The DCO/Chaperone may at his/hertheir discretion consider any reasonable third party request or any request by the Athlete for permission to delay reporting to the Doping Control Station following acknowledgment and acceptance of notification, and/or to leave the Doping Control Station temporarily after arrival, and.
-The DCO/Chaperone may grant such permission if the Athlete can be continuously chaperoned and kept under directcontinuous observation during the delay.
-For example, delayedDelayed reporting to/or_temporary departure from the Doping Control Station may be permitted for the followingactivitiesfollowing activities: - a) •For In-Competition Testing: - (i) i.Participation in a presentation ceremony; - (ii) ii.Fulfilment of media commitments; - (iii) iii.Competing in further Competitions; - (iv) iv.Performing a warm down; - (v) v.Obtaining necessary medical treatment; - (vi) vi.Locating a representative and/or interpreter; - (vii) vii.Obtaining photo identification; or - (viii) viii.
-Any other reasonable circumstances, as determined by the DCO, taking into account any instructions of the Testing Authority. - b) b.For Out-of-Competition Testing: - (i) i.Locating a representative;
+5.4.4 The DCO/Chaperone may at his/hertheir discretion consider any reasonable third party request or any request by the Athlete for permission to delay reporting to the Doping Control Station following acknowledgment and acceptance of notification, and/or to leave the Doping Control Station temporarily after arrival, and may grant such permission if the Athlete can be continuously chaperoned and kept under directcontinuous observation during the delay.
+For example, delayedDelayed reporting to/temporary departure from the Doping Control Station may be permitted for the following activities:

+- a) For In-Competition Testing:

+- i) Participation in a presentation ceremony;

+- ii) Fulfilment of media commitments;

+- iii) Competing in further Competitions;

+- iv) Performing a warm down;

+- v) Obtaining necessary medical treatment;

+- vi) Locating a representative and/or interpreter;

+- vii) Obtaining photo identification; or

+- viii) Any other reasonable circumstances, as determined by the DCO, taking into account any instructions of the Testing Authority.

+- b) For Out-of-Competition Testing:

+- i) Locating a representative;
-- (ii) ii.Completing a training session; - (iii) iii.Receiving necessary medical treatment; - (iv) iv.
-Obtaining photo identification; or - (v) v.Any other reasonable circumstances, as determined by the DCO, taking into account any instructions of the Testing Authority. - 5.4.5 A DCO/Chaperone shall reject a request for delay from an Athlete if it will not be possible for the Athlete to be continuously observed during such delay. - 5.4.6 5.4.5The DCO/Chaperone or other authorisedauthorized Sample Collection Personnel shall document any reasons for delay in reporting to the Doping Control Station and/or reasons for leaving the Doping Control Station that may require further investigation by the Testing

-Authority.
-Any failure of the Athlete to remain under constant observation should also be recorded.
+- ii) Completing a training session;

+- iii) Receiving necessary medical treatment;

+- iv) Obtaining photo identification; or

+- v) Any other reasonable circumstances, as determined by the DCO, taking into account any instructions of the Testing Authority.

+- 5.4.5 The DCO or other authorised Sample Collection Personnel shall document any reasons for delay in reporting to the Doping Control Station and/or reasons for leaving the Doping Control Station that may require further investigation by the Testing Authority.
+Any failure of the Athlete to remain under constant observation shouldshall also be recorded.

-5.4.6A DCO/Chaperone shall reject a request for delay from an Athlete if it will not be possible for the Athlete to be continuously observed during such delay.
+- 5.4.6 A DCO/Chaperone shall reject a request for delay from an Athlete if it will not be possible for the Athlete to be continuously observed during such delay.

-- 5.4.7 If the Athlete delays reporting to the Doping Control Station other than in accordance with Article 5.4.4 and/or any failure of the Athlete to remain under constant observation during chaperoning but the Athlete arrives at the Doping Control Station prior to the DCO's departure from the sample collection location, the DCO shall decide whether to processreport a possible Failure to Comply.
-If at all possible, the DCO shall proceed with collecting a Sample and shall document the details offrom the Athlete's delay in reporting to the Doping Control Station.
-The Testing Authority shall investigate a possible Failure to Comply in accordance with Annex A Review of a Possible Failure to Comply in the International Standard for Results Management. - 5.4.8 If Sample Collection Personnel observe any other matter with potential to compromise the collection of the Sample, the circumstances shall be reported to and documented by the DCO.
-If deemed appropriate by the DCO, the DCO shall follow the requirements of Annex A - Investigating a Possible Failure to Comply, and/or consider if it is appropriate to collect an additional Sample from the Athlete.
-The Testing Authority shall investigate a possible Failure to Comply in accordance with Annex A - Review of a Possible Failure to Comply in the International Standard for Results Management.
+- 5.4.7 If the Athlete delays reporting to the Doping Control Station other than in accordance with Article 5.4.4 but arrives prior to the DCO's departure, the DCO shall decide whether to processreport a possible Failure to Comply.
+If at all possible the DCO shall proceed with collecting a Sample and shall document the details of the Athlete's delay in reporting to the Doping Control Station. - 5.4.8 If Sample Collection Personnel observe any matter with potential to compromise the collection of the Sample, the circumstances shall be reported to and documented by the DCO.
+If deemed appropriate by the DCO, the DCO shall follow the requirements of Annex A Investigating a Possible Failure to Complyin the International Standard for Results Management, and/or consider if it is appropriate to collect an additional Sample from the Athlete.